 And he’s right.
 Back then, the city had problems.
 For starters, it was basically a tinder box.
 The buildings were all made of wood, old boat parts, canvas – whatever was lying around.
 There was also no plumbing, and no official fire department.
 Instead, troupes of volunteer firefighters formed.

 “If you were a fireman, you were the elite,” says Graysmith.
 “Because these volunteers – they were handsome, sexy.
 They had tight leggings and shiny boots and red jackets.
 But they risked their lives and ... they did everything themselves.”

 The volunteer companies developed intense rivalries.
-They would race to be the first to the fire and sometimes get in fist fights along the way.
-Just getting anywhere wasn’t easy back then.
+They would race to be the first to the fire, and sometimes get in fist fights along the way.
+Just getting somewhere wasn’t easy back then.
 The unpaved streets were often full of mud.

-The volunteer firefighters had to haul 2,000-pound water tanks through these muddy streets and then fight a raging fire.
-And then, after all that work, sometimes the water tank would run dry before the fire went out.
+The volunteer firefighters had to haul 2,000-pound water tanks through these muddy streets, and then fight a raging fire.
+Even after all that work, sometimes the water tank would run dry before the fire went out.